tiukenywil11/hugo-blog/tiukenywil11_blog/content/posts/upskill-2-hardhat-practical-part-1.md

 # Steps

 ## Prerequisite
-- NodeJS 12+
+- NodeJS 16.15.1
-- NPM (Should have been installed with NodeJS)
+- NPM 8.11.0(Should have been installed with NodeJS)

 ## Github Setup
 1. I have created a new repository on my Github account, it can be found [here](https://github.com/tiukenywil11/hardhat-demo).